-- BEST BUDGET KIT: DEWALT 12-V Impact Driver Kit
+- BEST VALUE: DEWALT 12-V Impact Driver Kit

-- MOST POWER: DEWALT 20-V 3-Speed Impact Driver Kit
+- BEST UPGRADE: DEWALT 20-V 3-Speed Impact Driver Kit

 Impact drivers and drills look similar at a glance—and manufacturers often bundle them together in a single package—but each has its own purpose.

 - Drill: Also called a drill/driver, this tool drives screws and also drills pilot holes, necessary when constructing with hardwoods, such as oak and ash.
 Drills accept drill bits and driver bits of different sizes, which adds to their versatility.
 But it is typically larger and heavier than an impact driver, and even the best drill can’t deliver quite as much power.

 - Impact driver: This handy little dynamo is designed to one thing: drive screws.
 Like a drill, it uses rotational force to drive screws into wood, but unlike the smooth rotation of a drill, an impact driver uses rotational hammering, which is more effective at driving a screw without stripping out the head of the screw.
 Likewise, an impact driver is often better at removing screws without stripping out the heads.
 Impact drivers do not accept the same bits used in drills; rather, they accept only impact bits with 1/4-inch hexagonal heads (called “shanks”).
 Plus, rotational hammering is loud; users should wear appropriate hearing protection during operation.

 Key Considerations When Choosing an Impact Driver